lobaro/FreeRTOS-rust/README.md

  1. A relative path to the `FreeRTOS port` to be used, e.g. for ARM Cortex-M3 cores.
  1. Optional: Additional C code to be compiled

- The `freertos_rust` dependency then provides a shim to access all FreeRTOS functionality from your (embedded) Rust app.
+ The `freertos-rust` dependency then provides a shim to access all FreeRTOS functionality from your (embedded) Rust app.

  ## Usage